1230james/civ3-mod/README.md

 ### Overview

-Compared to vanilla C3C, this mod does:
+Compared to vanilla C3C, this mod:

 * Permits plagues (max 1)
 * Removes the following civs: